El Salvador questions role of past atrocities in creating new future

 And although politics, pandemic exhaustion, and issues such as gang violence and migration all threaten to overshadow the memory of El Salvador’s civil war, those who believe that knowing history is the best way of not repeating it are stepping up.

-People often prefer to avoid talking about recent conflicts, says Virginia Garrard-Burnett, a professor at the University of Texas at Austin who researches historical memory in Latin America.
+People often prefer to avoid talking about recent conflicts, says Virginia Garrard, a professor at the University of Texas at Austin who researches historical memory in Latin America.
 Perpetrators directly involved in past abuses may feel threatened by efforts to recall them, and younger Salvadorans feel the country is “picking at scabs” of events long past.
 “They want to get on with it,” she says.

 Turning the page